AmericanRedCross/americanredcross.github.com/_posts/2018-04-09-canaan-drones.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/YopoEuwLf2Y" frameborder="0" allowfullscreen></iframe>

 Canaan lies in rolling foothills about 10km north of Port-au-Prince.
 The population has continuously grown since the earthquake and dense urban areas have developed in central parts.
 The farther areas are more sparsely populated although this is rapidly changing as can be seen in the amount of ongoing construction.
 Canaan has grown so rapidly that keeping a map of the area up to date is extremely difficult.
 Additionally, some communities have become so dense that the satellite imagery commonly used to create maps is not detailed enough to accurately interpret.
-To address these issues and benefit the communities and other organizations working there, the American Red Cross collected, processed, and made available high resolution, up-to-date, drone imagery for the entire 35 square kilometer area.
+To address these issues and benefit the communities and other organizations working there, the American Red Cross collected, processed, and made available high resolution, up-to-date, drone imagery for the entire 35 square kilometer area in December 2017.

 ## Equipment